honojs/website/concepts/stacks.md

 # Hono Stacks

 Hono makes easy things easy and hard things easy.
-It is suitable for just only returning JSON.
+It is suitable for not just only returning JSON.
 But it's also great for building the full-stack application including REST API servers and the client.

 ## RPC